Mohithr31/Mohithr31/README.md

-HI this is "Mohith R"
+👋 Hello this is "Mohith R"

 # 💫 About Me:
 🚀 "I’m pivoting into the tech industry to become a Cybersecurity Specialist, <br>where I’m learning to defend systems against evolving digital threats."